rism-digital/verovio-reference-book/README.md

 Adding a section requires a section file to be added following the file structure described above.
 If the section needs to be inserted in-between exsisting sections, then the files of following sections needs to be renumbered accordingly.

-## Adding a music notation examples
+## Music notation examples

 Music notation examples included in the book are imported from the [Verovio test suite](https://www.verovio.org/test-suite.xhmtl).
 They are pre-generated and included as SVG together with a snippet of the MEI code.
 Examples used in a page a listed in its front matter in `examples`.
 To include a new example, you need to proceed as follow.

-### Add the example in the front matter
+### Add examples

-In the front matter of the page where you want to include the example, add it in `examples`.
+Examples need to be listed in the front matter of the page where they need to be included.
+The list should be given in the `examples` entry in the frontmatter.
 For example:
 ```yaml
 examples:
     - name: accid-003